matrix-org/dendrite/p2p.md

 NB: If you don't run the server with `yarn start` you need to make sure your server is sending the header `Service-Worker-Allowed: /`.

+TODO: Make a Docker image with all of this in it and a volume mount for `dendrite.wasm`.

 ## Running

 You need a Chrome and a Firefox running to test locally as service workers don't work in incognito tabs.